Skip to Content

 relaxing things to do in vegas

-Step into the Bellagio Gallery of Fine Art and prepare to be swept off your feet.
-And I’m not talking about the “three cocktails deep at a Vegas lounge” kind of swept.
+Tucked within the very heart of the city, where fountains dance and fortunes are made (or, let’s be real, lost), the Bellagio unfurls its sophisticated canvas, beckoning art aficionados and curious wanderers alike.
+Specifically, I’m talking about the Bellagio Gallery of Fine Art, which, if you’re an art lover, is a place that will not only relax you but also sweep you off your feet.
+And I’m not talking about the “three cocktails deep at a Vegas lounge” kind of sweep.
 I mean the “standing in front of a timeless masterpiece with your jaw on the marbled floor” kind of moment.

 Enjoying this post?
 Then you may also like our list of relaxing things to do in Orlando and this list of unusual things to do in Orlando.